-Surface seawater was pumped directly on board into a 1000 L insulated buffer tank via 125 126 the vessels saltwater intake system.
-Two pumps (Fountain Pumps, Allegro) delivered 440 L water/hr into each of the four 500 L holding tanks used for this experiment (Fig. 1).
-The 127 128 buffer tank system was chosen to reduce the possibility of ambient oxygen oversaturation in the turbulent water delivered from the vessel's large internal pump system.
-The high level of 129 water exchange was chosen to most closely resemble the natural temperature conditions.
-The 130 four 500 L holding tanks were fitted with a light cover (tarpaulin), hydrological conditions 131 were monitored continuously using oxygen sensors (Oxyguard Handy Polaris 2) and mini 132 CTDs (Star-Oddi) recorded temperature and salinity every 10 sec (Table 3).
-Groups of krill 133 134 and krill replicates were held and separated using 15 L transparent plastic aquariums and the krill were then placed into the four 500 L holding tanks.
-The aquariums were perforated with 135 3 mm diameter holes, 320 on the side walls and 100 in the lid, to ensure sufficient exchange 136 137 of water.
-The perforated 15 L aquariums had the advantage of reducing vessel induced movement of the individuals held in the aquariums while in the 500 L holding tanks, as well 138 139 as separating the different experimental groups.
-The entire experimental set-up, including 140 sensors and circulating water in all of the tanks (1000 L, 500 L and 15L), was switched on 48 hours prior to the first arrival of control groups of krill to ensure that all components were 141 functioning properly.
-142
+system was chosen to reduce the possibility of ambient oxygen oversaturation in the turbulent water delivered from the vessel's large internal pump system.
+The high level of water exchange was chosen to most closely resemble the natural temperature conditions.
+The four 500 L holding tanks were fitted with a light cover (tarpaulin), hydrological conditions were monitored continuously using oxygen sensors (Oxyguard Handy Polaris 2) and mini CTDs (Star-Oddi) recorded temperature and salinity every 10 sec (Table 3).
+Groups of krill and krill replicates were held and separated using 15 L transparent plastic aquariums and the krill were then placed into the four 500 L holding tanks.
+The aquariums were perforated with 3 mm diameter holes, 320 on the side walls and 100 in the lid, to ensure sufficient exchange of water.
+The perforated 15 L aquariums had the advantage of reducing vessel induced movement of the individuals held in the aquariums while in the 500 L holding tanks, as well as separating the different experimental groups.
+The entire experimental set-up, including sensors and circulating water in all of the tanks (1000 L, 500 L and 15L), was switched on 48 hours prior to the first arrival of control groups of krill to ensure that all components were functioning properly.

 When a trawl was landed on deck, a sample of krill was promptly poured from the 5 L hard plastic bucket into one of the 15 L aquariums filled with surface seawater.
 Because the krill used in the experiment were mostly from the top layer of the krill accumulated in the bucket, they probably represented individuals from the later stages of the selection process.
 The individually marked closed plastic aquariums representing a particular haul were then submerged into one of the four 500 L holding tanks and inspected at regular intervals to assess krill mortality.
-Dead individuals were removed from the aquariums, counted and eye to the tip of the telson, excluding the setae $(\pm 1 \text{ mm})$ , according to Marr [29].
+Dead individuals were removed from the aquariums, counted and measured.
+All length measurements in this study were made from the anterior margin of the eye to the tip of the telson, excluding the setae $(\pm 1 \text{ mm})$ , according to Marr [29].